 Either way, CERN's activities could have a profound effect on us here on Earth.
 But the rest of the universe is likely to stay the course -- expanding continuously with little regard for what we get up to down here on our planet.

-To learn more about CERN and the Large Hadron Collider, follow the links on the next page.
+To learn more about CERN and the Large Hadron Collider, follow the links below.

 Related HowStuffWorks Articles

 - Boyle, Alan.
 "Doomsday fears spark lawsuit over collider."
 MSNBC.
 March 28, 2008. http://www.msnbc.msn.com/id/23844529/

 - CERN.
 "LHC: The Guide." http://cdsweb.cern.ch/record/1092437/files/CERN-Brochure-2008-001-Eng.pdf

 - Collins, Graham P. "Large Hadron Collider: The Discovery Machine."
 Scientific American.
 Jan.
 2008. http://www.sciam.com/article.cfm?id=the-discovery-machine-hadron-collider

 - Highfield, Roger.
 "Time travelers from the future 'could be here in weeks.'"
 Telegraph.
 June 2, 2008. http://www.telegraph.co.uk/earth/main.jhtml?xml=/earth/2008/02/06/scitime106.xml